All Products

 • An IP address may have expired on its first use (its TTL has expired), but it can still be used in most cases.

-• If you enable persistent caching, the results of domain name resolution are affected when the app started for the first time or the network type is changed.
-After you enable persistent caching, all resolution requests are forwarded to the HTTPDNS server and the data in the local cache is updated.
+• With persistent caching enabled, the results of domain name resolution are affected when the app starts for the first time or the network type changes.
+After persistent caching is enabled, all resolution requests are forwarded to the HTTPDNS server and the local cache is updated.

 3. Resolution quality optimization